-This short guide is meant to educate you about different kinds of identity theft and to help you understand strategies to protect yourself.
-It will provide you with tips about how to secure your personal, financial, and electronic data, and give you an overview of how to conduct business-personal and professional-more safely in the 21st century.
+This guide is meant to educate you about different kinds of identity theft and other common scams and to help you understand strategies to protect yourself and your family.
+It will provide you with tips about to secure your personal, financial, and electronic data, and give you an overview of how to conduct business-personal and professional-more safely in the 21st century.